Man injured, reports of gunshots, armed police swarm Taradale

-Armed police were on Friday morning swarming multiple streets after a man was seriously injured in an incident in the Napier suburb of Taradale.
+Police had by late-Friday released few details about what Taradale residents fear was another shooting in the few hours after dawn.

-Residents in Nikau St reported the sound of gunshots about 7am, before police and a St John ambulance were called to Balmoral St, near Avondale Rd, about 7.10am.
+Residents in Nikau St reported the sound of gunshots about 7am, before police and the St John Ambulance Service was called to Balmoral St, near Avondale Rd, about 7.10am.

-One man at the scene was taken to Hawke's Bay Hospital in a serious condition.
+One man was taken to Hawke's Bay Hospital with what were initially reported to be serious injuries, although hospital media staff reported later a man in his 40s had been discharged from the hospital during the day.

-Investigations appeared to centre around a black Nissan Skyline parked on Balmoral St, with its front door partially open.
+Police had not confirmed to Hawke's Bay Today whether shots had been fired, but amid the cordoning of the area and presence of armed police were focusing attention on a black Nissan Skyline parked on Balmoral St, with its front door partially open.

-Police had placed cones around the car and were photographing the scene.
+Police spot-marking stickers were visible on the driver's side of the two-door car, and other scene markers were on the road beside the vehicle as a scene examination was taking place.

-Six stickers could be seen along the right side of the vehicle, pointing to damage on the car.
+Armed police were also spotted in Nikau and King streets, parts of which were also cordoned-off on Friday morning, and a police spokeswoman said the police presence was related to the Balmoral St incident.
+She described their presence in the area as "reassurance patrols".

-A resident just a few doors down from the vehicle, said it was usually a very quiet neighbourhood.
+A resident a few doors down from the vehicle said it was usually a very quiet neighbourhood.

 He said he was up early on Friday but did not hear anything out of the ordinary, and later saw a large number of police cars outside on the street.

-A police spokeswoman said police were making inquiries into the circumstances of the injuries.
+A police spokeswoman said mid-morning police were making inquiries into the circumstances of the injuries.

 "At this stage it is unclear exactly how the injuries were caused, and a scene examination is under way."